Local Life and Lore in Tampa Bay

 - Highways: "The Vets" is the Veterans Expressway, a toll road that leads from the West Shore area near Tampa International Airport to the northern suburbs.
 At morning and evening rush hours, it's a slow-rolling parking lot.
 At off-peak hours, it's a fast way to those suburbs and the counties beyond.
+The Selmon Expressway, a toll road named after late NFL Hall-of-Famer and Tampa Bay Buccaneer Lee Roy Selmon, weaves through downtown Tampa and provides a potentially faster route for connecting to the Bayshore and South Tampa areas.
 "Malfunction Junction" is the intersection of I-4 and I-275 in downtown Tampa, traditionally a snarl of vehicles.

 A Cuban sandwich is a high point of local cuisine.
 It's a crusty, flat, rectangular roll spread with yellow mustard, then filled with roast pork, ham, Swiss cheese and dill pickles, sliced thin.
 (Some people add Genoa salami or lettuce and tomatoes; others consider those fightin' words and insist the original included no such things.)
 The sandwich is pressed in a grill called a plancha -- never a panini grill! -- until it's hot through and the cheese has melted.
 It's wrapped in crisp white paper and sliced on the diagonal.
 Everybody's got a favorite, the place that serves the best, the most traditional.
 Here are a few worth trying: